backplane/bambu-add-ip/README.md

 ```
 Usage: bambu-add-ip [-h|--help] [flags] [printer_ip]

-Sends the IP address of a BambuLab printer to port 2021/udp, where BambuStudio is listening
+Sends the IP address of your BambuLab printer to port 2021/udp,
+where BambuStudio is listening

 -h / --help   show this message
 -d / --debug  print additional debugging messages